 - Are well-rounded individuals with strong personal skills, competent in communication and presentation, able to work in team environments, and possess a strong sense of professionalism;

 - Have an aptitude for engineering applications and are immediately productive in the workplace upon graduation; and

 - Are committed to professional development and lifelong learning.

 CIET STUDENT LEARNING OUTCOMES

-The program's student learning
+The program's student learning outcomes state that:

-- Graduates will have an appropriate mastery of the knowledge in electronics, computer technology, data communication, instrumentation a nd control systems.
+- Graduates will have an appropriate mastery of the knowledge in electronics, computer technology, data communication, instrumentation, and control systems.

 - Graduates will be able to apply mathematics as the tool and the concepts of chemistry, physics, and electricity for problem formulation and solutions.